 I’m looking to own my failures and strengths, learn from them, move forward with, as Emerson wrote, “an advanced experience, that shall explain and overlook the old.”

 I have two successful clients.
 I’ve gotten back on my feet financially.
 I’ve settled on a new apartment in Yo-Yo Town.
 I fixed my broken tooth.
 I refinanced the van.
-I’m selling my ’59 Shasta camper for $6,000.
+I’m selling my ’59 Shasta camper.
 I’ve largely fixed my cash flow situation.

 I jump started my regional passion projects and networking group.
 Several people have encouraged me to run for the Village Board again.

 I have a plan for the next 90 days.